 - Ethnicities that include East Asian, South Asian, Pacific Islander, and multiracial

-Here are a few of the things our AAPI youth have to say about why they feel so strongly about this groundbreaking research:
+Here are a few of the things our AANHPI youth have to say about why they feel so strongly about this groundbreaking research:

 I joined this study because I firmly believe that my Asian-American friends around the country are too amazing to be limited by systemic challenges.
 My goal is to improve our institutions; I’m deeply invested in how we can use our research to work towards overcoming barriers and supporting the growth and dreams of Asian-American youth. – Yehji, age 15